 “The interest [in VR] is very deep,” said Julie Shumaker, former chief revenue officer, Create at Unity Technologies.
 “The good news for any of us in the ecosystem is, unlike many ads that tend to be almost completely driven by the agency world, this seems to be a consumer experience driven by the brands themselves.”

-Matt D’Angelo contributed to this article.
+Matt D’Angelo contributed to the reporting and writing in this article.
 Some source interviews were conducted for a previous version of this article.